RAG Search Engine

 Quantitative Scientist

-Economics PhD applying theoretical modelling, statistical modelling, and machine learning to understand data, evaluate models, and support better decisions.
+Economics PhD applying statistical modelling, econometrics, and machine learning evaluation to structured data.

 Selected work